Skip to main content

 Confirm SCA Is Enabled

-Repository scanner settings include SCA by default; keep it enabled so every code scan collects dependency findings.
+Repository scanner settings include SCA by default; keep it enabled so every full scan collects dependency findings.

 2